GNOME Suite: Components and Uses

 Components of GNOME

-The desktop version of GNOME (created in 1999) and the desktop version of ADIOS (created in 2000) are still available for use; however, a generational update of these flagship response tools, and consolidation with other spill response tools, is available in a Web version known as WebGNOME.
-Source code for all of the GNOME components are available in the Emergency Response Division’s (ERD’s) organization account on GitHub.
+The desktop version of GNOME (NOAA's trajectory modeling tool, first created in 1999) and the desktop version of ADIOS® (NOAA's oil weathering model, first created in 2000) are still available for use; however, a generational update of these flagship response tools, and consolidation with other spill response tools, is available in a Web version known as WebGNOME.
+Source code for all of the GNOME components are available in the organization account for OR&R's Emergency Response Division on GitHub.

 PyGNOME is the computational core of the GNOME oil spill modeling suite.
 It is written in the Python and C++ programming languages.
 PyGNOME does all the computation behind the Web version of GNOME, and can be used for automation and scripting, and extending GNOME.
 PyGNOME includes components for modeling oil spill transport (movement of the oil), fate (weathering of the oil), and response operations (such as skimming the oil, application of dispersant, or burning the oil in place).
 It can also be used as a general purpose particle-tracking model to study the movement of other substances or objects of interest, such as hind-casting the trajectory of floating mammals, or studying the transport of marine debris, fish and coral larvae, and harmful algal blooms.